rjdavis3/BookSalesWebApp/README.md

 ##### Future Improvements:
 * Store Total Price on Book Sale instead of calculating it each time.
-* Fix deletion of Book Sales that have Book Sale Items (need to enable cascade delete)
 * Add ID, Customer Last Name, and ISBN filter.
 * Paginate results from database.